dagraham/plm-dgraham/README.md

     $ pipx install plm-dgraham

-To upgrade *etm* when a new version becomes available, simply replace "install" in this command with "upgrade".
+To upgrade *plm* when a new version becomes available, simply replace "install" in this command with "upgrade".

 ## Starting *plm*

-Either way, you can then start *etm* with
+Either way, you can then start *plm* with

     $ plm <path to home>